chaulapatrice/calendar-app/README.md

 The endpoints parameters in `views.py` should match the names defined here.

 We have completed the first part of the tutorial.
-Here we learned about django, django rest frameworks, Cross-Origin Resource Sharing, Google OAuth2 authentication, Python Google Client Library and Google Calendar API.
+Here we learned about Django, Django Rest Framework, Cross-Origin Resource Sharing, Google OAuth2 authentication, Python Google Client Library and Google Calendar API.

 In the next section we are going to build a frontend application using React.